How is chronic myeloid leukemia found?

 The samples of blood and bone marrow are looked at under a microscope by a doctor with special training (a pathologist).
 The doctor looks at the size and shape of the cells as well as other features to divide the cells into specific types.
 An important goal of this process is to see whether or not the cells look mature.
 The most immature cells are called blasts.
 Blasts do not work the way they should, and they can keep on forming new cells, crowding out normal, mature cells.

 Chromosomes are long chains of DNA found in every cell.
-One chromosome change that has been linked to CML is called the Philadelphia chromosome.
-The Philadelphia chromosome is found in the leukemia cells of almost all patients with CML.
-It can be found with certain tests that look at genes or chromosomes, such as cytogenetics, FISH, and PCR.
-These tests can be done on samples of blood and/or bone marrow and are explained in our document Leukemia: Chronic Myeloid (Myelogenous).
+The leukemia cells of most patients with CML contain an abnormal chromosome called the Philadelphia chromosome.
+The Philadelphia chromosome contains an abnormal gene called BCR-ABL.
+Even if the CML cells don’t contain a Philadelphia chromosome, they contain the BCR-ABL gene.
+Certain tests that look at genes or chromosomes, such as cytogenetics, FISH, and PCR, are used to look for the Philadelphia chromosome or the BCR-ABL gene.
+These tests can be done on samples of blood and/or bone marrow and are explained in our detailed guide, Leukemia: Chronic Myeloid (Myelogenous).

 Imaging tests are ways of taking pictures of the inside of the body.
 They are not used to find CML, but they may be done to help figure out if it involves certain organs (like the spleen).